tanishakaran/GithubProfileFinderv1/README.md

 3. Run the project:
     Simply open index.html in your browser.

-Enter any GitHub username → Click Search → Profile data appears instantly! 🎯
+Enter any GitHub username → Click Search → Profile data appears instantly.

----

-## 📂 Project Structure